kayofujii/todo_note/README.md

 - **Add Task**: Create new tasks.
 - **Delete Task**: Remove tasks.
 - **Mark as Completed**: Check off tasks as completed.

 ---

-## 🎯 Target Audience

-- Individuals with basic knowledge of backend languages (Python, Ruby, PHP, etc.)
-- Beginners seeking a step-by-step guide to understand the development process

----

-## 📚 What You'll Learn

-- Building a web service with CRUD functionality using Django alone
-- Implementing a SPA app with Django and Vue.js using the Fetch API
-- Setting up a virtual environment for Django development
-- Creating responsive web services using Bootstrap

----